Dating Do's and Don'ts From Professional Matchmaker

 Naturally, I was thrilled to have one full hour to pick Leslie’s brain on what men and women find captivating, and what they find unnerving.
-She also reveals the secret recipe for effective dating, and the most common reasons first dates fizzle.
+She reveals the secret for effective dating, and the most common reasons first dates fizzle.

 Alas, my interview with Leslie Wardman –

 Q: What should singles do on a first date?